Integrated Maternity Care services for Newcastle, Lake Macquarie and the Hunter Region

 At ATUNE, we have the capacity to support you through the whole journey, from preconception to postnatal and into early parenthood.
 Every couple, every woman and every pregnancy is unique, which is why we provide Integrated Maternity Care for clients in Newcastle, Lake Macquarie and the Hunter.

 Integrated healthcare provides a collaborative approach to medical therapies, complementary medicine, psychology, counselling, and community services.
 Integrated care isn’t about every practitioner being involved in your care.
 It is about offering you a range of services that complement each other to ensure that you receive the best support possible.
-Integrated Maternity care involves assessment of your needs and coordination of therapy through development of an Integrated Maternity Care Plan.
+Integrated Maternity care involves an assessment of your needs and coordination of therapy through the development of an Integrated Maternity Care Plan.

 Your practitioner will consult with you to identify your needs and develop a Maternity Care Plan that is achievable, affordable and appropriate for you.
 ATUNE Maternity Care Plans are unique because they utilise the skills, knowledge and experience of a range of practitioners across multiple areas of health.
 The number of services that you utilise is up to you.